camunda/camunda-docs/docs/reference/grpc.md

 Returned if:

-- no job was found with the given key
+- No job was found with the given key.

 ##### GRPC_STATUS_FAILED_PRECONDITION

 Returned if:

-- the job was not activated
+- The job was not activated.
-- the job is already in a failed state, i.e. ran out of retries
+- The job is already in a failed state, i.e. ran out of retries.

 ### `PublishMessage` RPC